LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 bucket = '24188516-lab8'  # use <studentid-lab8> as our bucket name
 ```
 ### 2. Create an S3 Bucket
 We will also create an S3 bucket to store the training and testing datasets.
-Here, we use the `boto3` library to create a bucket in the specified region and add an object with the prefix to organize the data properly.
+Here, we use the `boto3` library to create a bucket in the specified region `eu-north-1` and add an object with the prefix for our folder destination.
 ```
 s3 = boto3.client('s3', region_name=region)
 bucket_config = {'LocationConstraint': region}